gravejester/stposh/README.md

 Add PowerShell support to Sublime Text 2

+UPDATE 28.02.2013: Added the posibility of using highlighing in line comments (if the theme supports it), by using '!!!' as highlighting keyword.
+Example: "# This is !!!highlighted"

-NEW!
-Added 11 themes and one dark theme template.
+Includes 11 themes (some are still WIP) and one dark theme template.

 Supports syntax highlighting of native PowerShell 3 cmdlets and language, as well as added cmdlets for: